Sustainability Management

 Our sustainability approach can therefore be applied:

-- in construction and maintenance projects for structural and mechanical engineering facilities at the earliest possible project stage
+- In construction and maintenance projects for structural and mechanical engineering facilities at the earliest possible stage of the project,

-- for the discontinuation of internal processes due to the requirements of a new supply chain law or environmental or climate protection regulations.
+- for the discontinuation of internal company processes due to requirements of the Act on Corporate Due Diligence Obligations in Supply Chains or climate protection regulations.

 We are happy to help you with any queries.
 Please contact us for further information!